binarynonsense/comic-book-reader/docs/README.en.md

   - Audio: MP3, Ogg, WAV, M3U and M3U8 files
   - Video: web-compatible codecs and formats like MP4 and WebM, Youtube URLs and SRT subtitle files
   - Can export playlists to M3U files.
-  - More formats, codecs and features are supported if ffmpeg is [available](https://github.com/binarynonsense/comic-book-reader/wiki/Third%E2%80%90Party-Executables-(rar,-ffmpeg...)).
+  - More formats, codecs and features are supported if FFmpeg is [available](<https://github.com/binarynonsense/comic-book-reader/wiki/Third%E2%80%90Party-Executables-(rar,-ffmpeg...)>).
 - Tools:
   - Files:
     - Convert/Resize: